 Day 2: Rainbow Valley, Yerbas, and Cejar Lagoon

-Ojos del Salar are two deep freshwater pits that’s probably a very important water source to the locals in the desert, visitors could swim there before heading to Tebinquinche Lagoon.
+Ojos del Salar are two deep freshwater pits that are probably a very important water source to the locals in the desert, visitors could swim there before heading to Tebinquinche Lagoon.

 The trip’s highlight is the Cejar Lagoon and Piedra Lagoon.
 The lagoon has a unique color that deeply contrasts the surrounding dry land, and far away Andes Mountain.
 In the Piedra Lagoon, visitors could swim in the pool and enjoy the flotation effect similar to the Dead Sea!